Vandana915/Image-Gallery/README.md

 ## Demo
-You can explore the live demo of the Tribute Page [Here].
+You can explore the live demo of the Image Gallery [Here].

 ##  Built with